|Enter Product Code||PACPNO16|

 Hand picked and de-stemmed gently to avoid extracting bitter tannins, this fruit was cold soaked for 3-5 days, followed by fermentation in small open fermenters.
 The wine was then pressed to barrel for secondary ferment and maturation.

-10 months in 20% new French oak and balance in 2-5 year old French oak barriques.
+10 months in 20% new French oak and the balance in 2-5 year old French oak barriques.

 Bright ruby red.

-Flavours of sour cherry and wild strawberries carry on to the palate complexed by a hint of spice with beautifully balanced acidity, silky tannins and great length.
+Flavours of sour cherry and hints of spice carry onto the palate.
+Pretty and lifted with beautifully balanced acidity, dusty tannins and good length.

 Nina Stocker and Callie Jemmeson.

-This wine is made with fruit grown on some spectacular vineyard sites in the Yarra Valley, comprising predominantly MV6 clone, with some 114 and 115.
+This wine is made with fruit grown on some spectacular vineyard sites in the Yarra Valley, comprising predominantly MV6 clone, with some 777 and a small parcel of 114 and 115.
 We use minimal additives or fining and aim to let the fruit shine through rather than clobbering all over it with heavy oak use or commercial winemaking techniques.

 (sir fried wombat)